Prinzhorn/skrollr/README.md

 #### relative mode (or viewport mode)

 Relative mode is something which has not been mentioned yet, even though it's very powerful.
-Instead of defining key frames relative to the **document**, we are able to define them depending on the position of the element in relation to the **viewport**.
+Instead of defining key frames relative to the **document**, we are able to define them depending on the position of any element in relation to the **viewport**.

 The syntax is ```data-[offset]-(viewport-anchor)-[element-anchor]```, where ```offset``` can again be any integer and defaults to 0.
 Both ```viewport-anchor``` (mandatory) and ```element-anchor``` (optional) can be one of ```top```, ```center``` or ```bottom```.
 If ```element-anchor``` is ommitted, the value of ```viewport-anchor``` will be taken (just like with background-position).
 Here are some examples of key frames and their meaning.